tomjusti/formal-languages-jt/README.md

 # Formal Languages
 Here are the assignments that we have done for Formal Languages.
+If you are currently taking this class, we suggest you either go to the professor's office hours or shoot him an e-mail.

 ### Contributors:
 [Eric Gargiulo](https://github.com/gargiuer)